ScopeLift/uniswap-docs-fork/docs/concepts/multi-chain-proposals.md

 }

 contract OptimismExample is Script {
-    // target address for the cross domain messenger on Ethereum L1 responsible for sending messages to Optimism L2
+    // target address for the cross domain messenger on Ethereum L1 responsible for sending messages to Optimism
     //  (this address would be different for Base, Blast, or Zora) address constant l1CrossDomainMessengerAddress = 0x25ace71c97B33Cc4729CF772ae268934F7ab5fA1;

-    // target addresses on Optimism L2 (these addresses would be different for Base, Blast, or Zora) address constant v3FactoryTargetAddress = 0x1F98431c8aD98523631AE4a59f267346ea31F984;
+    // target addresses on Optimism (these addresses would be different for Base, Blast, or Zora) address constant v3FactoryTargetAddress = 0x1F98431c8aD98523631AE4a59f267346ea31F984;
     address constant crossChainAccountTargetAddress = 0xa1dD330d602c32622AA270Ea73d078B803Cb3518;

     // target address for UniSwap DAO governor bravo delegate contract on Ethereum L1 address uniswapGovernorBravoDelegatorAddress = 0x408ED6354d4973f66138C91495F2f2FCbd8724C3;

-    // function to create a proposal on Ethereum L1 to enable a fee amount on the Uniswap V3 Factory on Optimism L2.
+    // function to create a proposal on Ethereum L1 to enable a fee amount on the Uniswap V3 Factory on Optimism.
     // Upon execution of the proposal, the L1CrossDomainMessenger function sendMessage is called containing calldata for the
-    // CrossChainAccount.forward function on Optimism L2 will be called containing calldata for the uniswap v3 factory
+    // CrossChainAccount.forward function on Optimism that will be called containing calldata for the uniswap v3 factory
-    // to enable a fee amount on Uniswap V3 Factory on Optimism L2 function proposeForExecutionOnOptimismL2() public {
+    // to enable a fee amount on Uniswap V3 Factory on Optimism function proposeForExecutionOnOptimism() public {
-        // setup calldata for the L2 uniswap v3Factory.enableFeeAmount call
-        bytes memory _v3FactoryEnableFeeAmounCalldata =
+        // setup calldata for the Optimism uniswap v3Factory.enableFeeAmount call bytes memory _v3FactoryEnableFeeAmounCalldata =
             abi.encodeWithSelector(IUniswapV3Factory.enableFeeAmount.selector, 10000, 205);